usegalaxy-eu/website/_events/2020-01-21-MachineLearning.md

 1. If you are registered but **cannot attend** our workshop, please [contact us by email](mailto:contact@usegalaxy.eu) immediately.
 We have a long waiting list and can give your place to others, even on short notice.
 2. Please register to our [European Galaxy server](https://usegalaxy.eu) to perform the analysis.
-Participants from the
-   MPI Freiburg, please note that the European Galaxy server is different from the MPI Galaxy server.
-You will need to have an account on [https://usegalaxy.eu](https://usegalaxy.eu]) as well.
 3. You can bring your *own notebook* or desktop computers will be available.
 Eduroam is available, ask your institute for how to login.
 4. The workshop is free of charge.
-Unfortunately no stipends for travel or accommodation are available.
+Unfortunately, no stipends for travel or accommodation are available.

 ## Program:

-Every day the workshop will run from 9:00-17:00 (give or take, depending on questions at the end).
+Usually the workshop will run from 9:00-17:00 (give or take, depending on questions at the end).
 If the times will change, it will be announced during the workshop.

 Preliminary schedule.
 Topics may be adjusted according to the participants demand

 Day     | Topics
 ------- | --------
-Mon     | **Starts at 10:00 am**,  HTS and Galaxy presentations and introduction Tue     | ChIPseq data analysis
+Mon     | **Starts at 10:00 am**, Introduction to Galaxy, machine learning basics and classification techniques.
-Wed     | RNA-seq data analysis
-Thu     | HiC data analysis
-Fri     | exercises, questions, discussions, bring your own data ... (until 14:00) {:.table.table-striped}
+Tue     | Regression models, unsupervised learning (clustering and dimension reduction) and feature selection methods.
+Wed     | Hyperparameter optimization techniques, questions and discussions. **Ends at 2:00 pm** {:.table.table-striped}

 ## Links